ELSady/Marketing-Campaign-Analysis/README.md

 * Using pycaret as a processing tool, we get the following:

-### Comparing Models
+### Model Building and Comparison

 * Comparing and evaluating models performaces.
 Here we want to see the `AUC` score as a tool to compare and evaluate models.
 Due to the imbalanced nature of our dataset, `AUC` score is more precise and accurate than your regular `Accuracy` metric.
 * One thing note aside from higher `AUC` core, we may wnat to look at and consider other factor, which is the time.
-Time
+Time refers to how long the model took to implement to dataset.
+As we can see above, Logistics Reegerssion indeed have the best for AUC, but the time needed are way way longer than any other models.
+* SO based on that consideration we will use Random Forest, LGBM alongside Graident Boosting Classifier as a base models.

+### Models Feature Importances
+`LGBM Classifier` <br>

+`Random Forest` <br>

+`Gradient Boosting CLassifier` <br>

+Insights we get from those 3 plots:
+*